Open-Eco/oe-core/FAQ.md

 All integrations use secure API keys and follow zero-trust principles.

+## 21. How does the AI Assistant work for data entry?

+**The AI Assistant provides a conversational interface for entering sustainability data.**

+- Talk to the AI agent in natural language
+- Upload documents (PDFs, spreadsheets) for automatic extraction
+- AI structures and validates data before submission
+- No technical knowledge required
+- Volunteers can help companies onboard through the AI

+**Example:** "We used 50,000 kWh of electricity last year" → AI structures as Scope 2 emissions data.

+## 22. What are Company Profile Pages?

+**Open-source, self-hosted profile pages where companies curate their sustainability story.**

+- Fork a ready-made template
+- Customize with your branding and content
+- Add articles, reports, and sustainability stories
+- Deploy to your own hosting (GitHub Pages, Vercel, etc.)
+- Link to your metrics on the main platform

+Companies maintain full control while integrating with the platform's metrics database.

+## 23. Can I search and compare company data?

+**Yes.
+The platform includes a searchable metrics database.**

+- Search across all published company metrics
+- Filter by industry, region, scope, year
+- Compare companies and benchmark performance
+- Export results for analysis
+- API access for researchers and developers

+All published data is open and queryable.

+## 24. What's the barrier to entry for companies?

+**Minimal.
+The platform is designed for accessibility.**

+- **Free forever** - No cost, no subscriptions
+- **AI Assistant** - Conversational data entry (no technical skills)
+- **Multiple entry points** - CSV, manual entry, AI conversation, API
+- **Template system** - Ready-made company profile templates
+- **Volunteer support** - Volunteers can help companies onboard

+Small businesses, non-profits, and companies new to sustainability reporting can all participate easily.

 ## 14. How do you prevent breaking changes to our systems?

 Through: